 - Give regular, constructive feedback.
 Evaluations can be scary for both pastors and congregations, but healthy feedback can be constructive.
 Our Worship Committee reviews our worship services at our monthly meetings.
 Our Personnel Committee will be conducting a pastoral review for me in the next couple of months.

 - Do regular congregational reviews.
 In my observation, churches often search for a particular kind of pastor, and less often ask themselves, what kind of church do we need to be to have that kind of pastor?

 - Be creative.
 When I returned from my first sabbatical, my church presented me with a binder in which each household had been invited to put together a page of what happened in their lives while I was away.
 It was wonderful to read their letters and see photos of family gatherings, birthday parties, vacations, and other activities.
 It’s a gift I still treasure.

-Your turn: Which of these ways to love your pastor resonate with you?
+Writing/Reflection Prompt: Which of these ways to love your pastor resonate with you?
 What can you share from your own church experience?